RahmanTeamDevelopment/ICR142_Benchmarker/README.md

 ## Introduction
 ___
-`ICR142 Benchmarker` is an easy to use tool assessing variant caller performance using the [ICR142 NGS validation series](https://www.ebi.ac.uk/ega/studies/EGAS00001001332).&nbsp;
+`ICR142 Benchmarker` is an easy to use tool assessing germline SNV and Indel calling performance using the [ICR142 NGS validation series](https://www.ebi.ac.uk/ega/studies/EGAS00001001332), a dataset of Illumina platform based exome sequence data from 142 samples together with Sanger sequence data at 704 sites.
 `ICR142 Benchmarker` reports a series of informative metrics with increasing levels of detail from overall calling performance to per site profiles and a one page report summarising both standalone performance and comparative performance with current widely-used open-sourced pipelines.
+See [Publication](https://wellcomeopenresearch.org/articles/3-108/v1) for more details.

 ## Prerequisites